Mappin & Webb: City of London branch

 A branch of Mappin & Webb once occupied a prominent location in the City of London at the junction of Poultry and Queen Victoria Street, adjacent to Bank junction.
 Designed in the neo-Gothic style by John Belcher in 1870, the listed building was demolished in 1994 to make way for the construction of a postmodern office and retail building, No 1 Poultry, despite a campaign to save the 19th-century building.

 In popular culture

-In the Jules Dassin classic film noir production Rififi of 1955, a gang execute a brilliant but ill-fated heist on a Mappin & Webb jewellery store in Paris.
+In the Jules Dassin film noir production Rififi of 1955, a gang execute an ill-fated heist on a Mappin & Webb jewellery store in Paris.